Psychiatrists in Hingham, MA

 My passion lies in empowering individuals to embrace their true selves.
 I equip my clients with the knowledge to make informed decisions and the skills to confidently navigate life's challenges.

 Currently accepting new patients!
-I am a Psychiatric Mental Health Nurse Practitioner providing medication management to patients across the lifespan.
-I have many areas of interest, including anxiety/mood disorders and eating disorders, with a particular focus on the young adult population.
-I approach each client with empathy and an open mind, recognizing that every individual’s experiences, perspectives, and challenges are unique.
-I believe in tailoring treatment to fit each person’s story and in integrating holistic care alongside evidence-based practices to support overall well-being.
+I am a doctorally prepared Psychiatric Mental Health Nurse Practitioner providing medication management across the lifespan.
+My clinical interests include anxiety and mood disorders, as well as eating disorders, with a particular focus on young adults and adults.
+I approach each client with empathy and curiosity, recognizing that every individual’s experiences, perspectives, and challenges are unique.
+I prioritize collaborative, individualized treatment and integrate holistic care alongside evidence-based practices to support overall well-being.

 Currently accepting new patients!
-I am a Psychiatric Mental Health Nurse Practitioner providing medication management to patients across the lifespan.
-I have many areas of interest, including anxiety/mood disorders and eating disorders, with a particular focus on the young adult population.
-I approach each client with empathy and an open mind, recognizing that every individual’s experiences, perspectives, and challenges are unique.
-I believe in tailoring treatment to fit each person’s story and in integrating holistic care alongside evidence-based practices to support overall well-being.
+I am a doctorally prepared Psychiatric Mental Health Nurse Practitioner providing medication management across the lifespan.
+My clinical interests include anxiety and mood disorders, as well as eating disorders, with a particular focus on young adults and adults.
+I approach each client with empathy and curiosity, recognizing that every individual’s experiences, perspectives, and challenges are unique.
+I prioritize collaborative, individualized treatment and integrate holistic care alongside evidence-based practices to support overall well-being.

 South Shore Psychiatric Services, PC